krl/ipfs-obj/README.md

 # Ipfs-obj Duck-typed Javascript Objects on IPFS

+Docs for 4.0.0

 ## motivation